 Enter the number of Arrests for each of the following crimes that occurred on Public Property.

-Crime Number of Arrests

-2019 2020 2021

-a.
+Crime Number of Arrests 2020 2021 2022 a.
+Weapons: carrying, possessing, etc. 0 0 2 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Disciplinary Actions - On Campus Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.
+Do not include disciplinary actions that were strictly for school policy violations.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.
+Crime Number of persons referred for Disciplinary Action 2020 2021 2022 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations
+Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving und ler the influence in liquor law violations.
+Please Note: Do NOT include drunkenness or driving und ler the influence in li quor law violations.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

-Disciplinary Actions - On Campus

-Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

-Do not include disciplinary actions that were strictly for school policy violations.
-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Number of persons referred for Disciplinary Action

-2019 2020 2021

-0 0 0

-0 0 0

-0 0 0

-2019 Disciplinary Action 2019 2020 0 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (REA nge.
+Use the followi ng format: "For

-Disciplinary Actions - Public Property

-Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.
-Do not include disciplinary actions that were strictly for school policy violations.
+Disciplinary Actions - Public Prope Enter the number of persons referred for disciplinary action the following categories.
+Do not include disciplinary actions that were strictly for sch If the disciplinary action is the result of an arrest, please do for crimes that occiool policy violations •

-Do not include disciplinary actions that were strictly for school policy violations.

-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Crime Number of persons referred for Disciplinary Action
+Crime per of persons referr Disciplinary Action

-2019 2020 2021
+2020 2021 2022

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Please Note: Do NOT include drunkenness or driving und ler the influence in li quor law violations.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

-Unfounded Crimes

-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.

-Number

-2019 2020 2021

-a.
-Total unfounded crimes 0 0 0

-Please Note: If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
-Only sworn or commissioned law enforcement personnel may unfound a crime.

-Count unfounded crimes in the year in which they were originally reported.

-If you have changed prior years' data, you must add a caveat explaining the change.
-Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
+Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (REA ange.
+Use the following g format: "For Unfounded Crimes Of those crimes that occurred On Campus , in On-campus St udent Housing Fac ilities, on or in Noncan npus property o buildings, and on Public Property , enter the number of crime The total number of unfounded crimes should include all cri violence, or stalking incidents that have been unfounded.
+Ar es that were unfoun minal offenses, hat ided. te crimes, domestic vic olence, dating Number 2020 2021 2022 a.
+Total unfounded crimes 0 0 C Please Note: If a reported crime is investigated by law en the crime is "unfounded."
+Only sworn or commissioned law · · Count unfounded crimes in the year in which they were or ginally reported.
+Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (REA ange.
+Use the following g format: "For